-The chairperson’s leadership of the board is critical, as it is his or her ability to set the tone of board discussions, enabling members to speak openly, which creates the foundation for the board to perform well.
+The Chair’s leadership of the board is critical, as it is his or her ability to set the tone of board discussions, enabling members to speak openly, which creates the foundation for the board to perform well.

-The chairperson’s role also includes to
+The Chair’s role also includes to

 - ensure the board agenda is focused on value creation and strategy